ArunkumarSelvaraj-M/Beginner-to-Advanced-Shell-Script-Examples/README.md

 - Explanation:

-- -eq: Numeric equality check.
-The script checks if the variable num is equal to 10.
+- `-eq`: Numeric equality check.
+The script checks if the variable `num` is equal to 10.

 2. Using `else`
-The else block executes when the if condition is false.
+The `else` block executes when the `if` condition is false.

 - Syntax: